fralik/rundata-net/docs/db/data.rst

     `"Æimundr ok "Gunna[rr] ... þæiR [k]umbl(?)`.
 Word 2 is `auk`, and `ok` in transliteration and normalizations correspondingly.
 Word 3 is `kuna-` and `Gunna[rr]`.
 And so on.

 The property of word correspondence is very important.
-In fact, Rundata supports searches across inscription texts by individual words only.
-Rundata-net on the other hand supports two modes.
-One being exactly as Rundata, the other one is *the whole inscription based*.
-The difference of these methods is clarified by examples in :doc:`/searching`.
+Rundata-net supports two search modes:

+* Search across words when word boundaries and correspondence are taken into account.
+This is the mode available under :guilabel:`Sök i text` (:guilabel:`Search in text` in the English version) in Rundata.
+  In Rundata-net, such search is used when user searches with :guilabel:`matches across words` operator (see, :ref:`searching-word-search`).
+* Search in the inscription texts as a whole without taking word boundaries and correspondence into account.
+This can be seen as default search mode and it is availble with all other search operators in Rundata-net.
+In original Rundata, the similar searches are availble through menu :menuselection:`Selection --> New inscription parameter --> (Runic) text`, where (Runic) can be replaced with the type of runic text you are interested in.

 Transliterated runic text
 ^^^^^^^^^^^^^^^^^^^^^^^^^